skrapkam/samchang/src/projects/your-work/index.md

 # Design

 The design process was centered around continuous iteration.
 I explored various layouts and interaction patterns to share with my team for feedback.
-From that feedback I’d go back and explore new ideas.
+From that feedback I'd go back and explore new ideas.

 Here are some of the changes we ended up making: